LiliaFramework/Lilia/docs/docs/libraries/lia.item.md

 Creates an item instance (not in the database) from a registered item definition.

 The new item is stored in lia.item.instances using the provided item ID.
+If the uniqueID is unregistered, this function errors.
+Reusing an ID for the same uniqueID returns the existing instance.

 **Parameters:**